StanCDev/PyDimRed/README.md

 ### Utilities

-The two utility modules are `DimRed.utils.data` and `DimRed.utils.dr_utils`.
+The two utility modules are `PyDimRed.utils.data` and `PyDimRed.utils.dr_utils`.
 The first module has purpose to load csv files to `numpy.array` /  `pandas.DataFrame` while the latter concerns itself with batch processing.

 The main method in `dr_utils`is `reduce_data_with_params` which given a dictionary with parameter value pairs transforms a given data set according to all passed methods.